rejoyce/lotto/README.md

 Statistics could be delivered showing the number of times each number had been drawn and how this compares with how often on average it *should* have been drawn.
 Numbers could then identify the numbers that have occurred less and more often

-There are 2 therories :
+There are 2 theories :

 1. The numbers which have occurred more often in the past will continue to crop up more often
 2. In the long run (approaching infinity) each number will occur an equal number of times, therefore if a number has not been drawn as often in the past then it is more likely to be drawn in the future